-Drepana bilineata is a medium-sized hook-tipped moth (FW length 17–20 mm) with light tan wings with uneven margins that flies in forests from late spring through summer.
+Drepana bilineata is a medium-sized, hook-tipped moth (FW length 17–20 mm) that flies in forests from late spring through summer.
+The forewings are light tan with uneven margins.
 The forewing shape is distinctive, with a sickle-shaped apex and unevenly scalloped outer margin.
-The color is dried-leaf-brown, darker toward the outer margin, with faint mottled striations. and a black discal dot.
+The color is dried-leaf-brown, darker toward the outer margin, with faint mottled striations and a black discal dot.
 The dark gray-brown antemedial and postmedial lines are straight and do not extend to the apex.
 The terminal line is dark brown, and the fringe is checkered brown and white.
 The discal spot is a round black dot.
 All other markings are nearly obsolete.
 The hindwing is much paler than the forewing with a faint gray postmedial line, black discal spot, and dark brown fringe.
 The head and thorax are slightly darker than the forewing.
 The antennae of both sexes are bipectinate, with longer branches in males.

 Drepana bilineata is easily recognized by its broad light yellow-tan or gray-tan wings with an uneven outer margin and hooked tip.
 The most similar species, Drepana arcuata, differs in having a smoothly curved outer margin and a single prominent forewing line that extends to the hooked apex.